 Patagonia is an outdoor company dedicated to keeping the environment healthy.
 According to them: “As our company grows, we are faced with this challenge: the more we produce, the greater our impact is on the environment.
 If we are going to inspire and implement solutions to the environmental crisis, as our mission states, we have to reduce our overall impact, regardless of the number of products we sell.”

 To do this, they set out to be as transparent as possible and tackle different environmental and social issues at every step of their supply chain.
 For example:

-- Working towards a living wage: Patagonia works with many factories to produce their clothing, and are working on finding ways to ensure that the employees not only receive minimum wage, but a living wage.
+- Working towards a living wage: Patagonia works with many factories to produce their clothing and is working on finding ways to ensure that the employees not only receive minimum wage, but a living wage.
 They admit that this is a difficult thing to achieve and that they have not yet achieved their goal, but they are still working towards this nonetheless.

 - Climate Change initiatives: Apart from making sure that they use renewable energy, work out of green buildings, and measure their carbon footprint, Patagonia also supports grassroots activists through what they call an Earth Tax.
 They donate 1% of their sales to conservation efforts.

 In 2018, for example, they have the Blue Heart of Europe awareness campaign that focuses on conservation efforts in the Balkans.